What Does Trip Insurance Cover? We Summarize the Fine Print

 Trip Cancellation for Any Reason coverage (CFAR) is just what it says: Coverage that reimburses you if you cancel your trip for any reason – any reason, from fear of terrorism to hangnails.

-There’s a catch: CFAR will only reimburse you a percentage of your insured trip cost.
-In the case of the optional CFAR coverage available as an add-on coverage to our Premium plan, that amount is 75% of your trip costs.
+There’s a catch: CFAR will only reimburse you a percentage of the penalty amount for your trip.
+In the case of the optional CFAR coverage available as an add-on coverage to our Premium plan, that amount is 60%.

 CFAR comes with some restrictions: